cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 For more information, see https://developer.mozilla.org/en-US/docs/Glossary/SPA

+## Static Web Page

+Some applications are built solely on HTML, and do not change depending on the user or location.
+Contrast with [Dynamic Web Pages](#dynamic-web-page).

 ## User Role

-A User Role specifies the permissions or privileges associated with a user.
-Common examples of User Roles include:

-- Global Administrator (such as a UNIX root user)
-- Administrator
-- Group Owner
-- Workspace Administrator
-- Full User
-- Guest
+{{% user-role %}}

-When [scoping a pentest](/getting-started/planning/#scope-the-pentest), include a complete list of user roles.
+When [scoping a pentest](/getting-started/planning/#scope-the-pentest), specify the number of roles that you want to test.
-If you miss a user role, you may sacrifice quality in penetration testing.

 ## Vulnerability